smFRET

 Founder & CEO

-“By making smFRET experiments accessible to the widest possible range of scientists, we are enabling a future in which single-molecule data will solve previously impossible problems, aiding the development of new drugs and diagnostics, but also providing the fundamental underpinning to complex biological processes.”
+“By making smFRET experiments accessible to the widest possible range of scientists, we are enabling a future in which single-molecule data will solve previously impossible problems, aiding in the development of new drugs and diagnostics, but also providing the fundamental underpinning to complex biological processes.”